-Minor / Major Penalties

-- Minor penalties shall result in a 1-minute penalty for the offending player.
-The resulting face-off must be taken in the face-off circle of the offending team's defensive end. - 2.
-Major penalties any player including a goalkeeper shall be ruled off the playing surface for two minutes during which time no substitute shall be permitted.
+- 7.1 Minor / Major Penalties - 7.1.1 Minor penalties shall result in a 1-minute penalty for the offending player.
+The resulting face-off must be taken in the face-off circle of the offending team's defensive end. - 7.1.2 Major penalties any player receiving a major penalty shall be ruled off the playing surface for two minutes during which time no substitute shall be permitted.
 Any player receiving a "Major" penalty is ejected from the game.
 The referee will stop play.
 The timekeeper will stop the game clock.
 The head coach will adjust the roster/line rotation so that each player, excluding the goalkeeper, will play within one line of each other.
 The player shall be substituted for by a teammate who shall serve the 2-minute penalty.
 The resulting face-off shall be taken in the offending team's defensive end.
-Even if a goal(s) is scored while the team is short-handed for the major penalty, the player serving the 2-minute penalty may not return to the game before the two minutes have elapsed.
+Even if a goal(s) is scored while the team is short-handed for the major penalty, the player serving the 2-minute penalty may not return to the game before the two minutes have elapsed. - 7.1.3 Note: If the goalkeeper is assessed a major penalty it shall be recorded on the game sheet and a substitute player will assume the position in goal.
+The score sheet shall be adjusted according to the equal playing rules as defined above. - 7.2 Holding